 Fortunately, the resulting Snowball Truffles do justice to these ingredients.
 With a splash of lemon and just a subtle hint of lime these little bites shine a new light on the humble Snowball.

-That’s probably just as well since the Snowball, and Advocaat in general, are no longer as fashionable as they once were.
-Personally, I’ve always had a soft spot for both drinks.
+Personally, I’ve always had a soft spot for both advocaat and the Snowball cocktail.
 Perhaps because they come served with a maraschino cherry and I’ll do more or less anything for one of those scarlet beauties.
-But I know several people who cannot bear either drink.
-My husband falls into that category but even he has tried my Snowball Truffles and been more than happy to come back for more.

 In case you’re not sure, Advocaat is a Dutch liqueur made from eggs, sugar, and brandy.
 It is amazingly rich, thick and creamy, with a taste not dis-similar to custard.
 It is also astonishingly yellow.
 Honestly, this liqueur is no wallflower.
 But all of those ingredients, tastes and textures do make advocaat an exceptional candidate for mixing with chocolate.

 Talking of mixing advocaat, I’ve got a tiny twist on the snowball to share with you too.
 I’ve upgraded the lemonade to Prosecco to create a slightly shorter sparkling drink.
 It’s a little more potent than the original and slightly drier.
 If you like the classic Snowball, I think you’ll like my version.